-In September 2024, the intake of staff to the scientist training programme (STP) was 14, two in-service and 12 direct entry.
-This takes our current number of trainees to 45 across many specialties.
+In September 2024, the intake of staff to the Scientist Training Programme (STP) trainees was 14, two inservice and 12 direct entry.
+This takes our current number of trainees to 45 across many specialities.
 We have received accreditation by the National School of Healthcare Science (NSHCS) for all our current programmes, most recently clinical scientific computing and respiratory and sleep science and prospectively pharmaceutical science for the 2025 intake.